The-Monkeys-and-MAUD/monkeybones/README.md

 best to act on pull requests in a timely manner.

 Some things have changed in the world since we started developing MonkeyBones.
-[Yeoman][20], a high profile workflow tool for web apps by some high profile peoople, has relaunched as a collection of tools including Yo, a scaffolding tool similar to grunt-init.
+[Yeoman][20], a high profile workflow tool for web apps by some high profile peoople, has relaunched as a collection of tools including [Yo][22], a scaffolding tool similar to grunt-init.
 In fact, so similar that [it will we be completely replacing grunt-init at some point](https://github.com/gruntjs/grunt-init/issues/31).
 Before that happens, we'll be porting MonkeyBones over to Yeoman as a [generator](http://yeoman.io/community-generators.html).